PROFESSIONAL PRACTICE GUIDELINES

 The AABP and its Members recognize the following two principles (the first, philosophical, the second, empirical):

-1. The dignity and autonomy of the sentient subject, no matter what species they belong to, deserves respect.
+1. The dignity and individual responsibility of the subject of contingency engineering activities, no matter what species they belong to, deserves respect.
 Highly aversive stimulation is morally repugnant and unacceptable.

-2. Non-aversive methods are generally more effective than highly intrusive methods.
-Positive-reinforcement-based methods are the most effective and efficient, and least risky and harmful methods to use in animal training and behavior change programming, and most conducive to facilitating the human-animal bond.
+2. Non-aversive methods are more effective than highly intrusive methods.
+Added-reinforcement-based methods are the most effective and efficient, and least risky and harmful methods to use in animal training and contingency engineering, and most conducive to facilitating the human-animal bond.
 Aversive stimulation-based methods are generally inefficient, counterproductive, risk serious harm and are the most likely methods to deteriorate the human-animal bond.

 Core Ethical Principles and Professional Practice Guidelines

 (Last updated June 25, 2020)